Beth-Williams/STP/README.md

 This application is not meant to be used as a replacement to proper Navigation resources, and is primarily useful as an aid,  and a planning tool when navigation resources are not available.

+**Presentation**

+A PowerPoint presentation is available for download under the STP directory, SailingNavigation.pptx.